warrior-rockk/dos-pc-speaker/README.md

-# DOS Cross-Compile multi-platform VSCode Template
+# DOS functions to play music on pc speaker

-* Uses Allegro
+* Example on Allegro